MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/index.md

 ms.workload: na
 ms.date: 01/28/2022
 ms.author: edupont
-ms.openlocfilehash: 0f1e728b67555fcbde041f556265824b1a64a169
+ms.openlocfilehash: 139ecb336cbfa637ad723322dad2b205050864b4
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
+ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
+ms.lasthandoff: 09/30/2022
-ms.locfileid: "9529045"
+ms.locfileid: "9604992"
 ---
 # <a name="welcome-to-prod_long"></a>Welcome to [!INCLUDE[prod_long](includes/prod_long.md)]

 [!INCLUDE[prod_short](includes/prod_short.md)] is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Highly adaptable and rich with features, [!INCLUDE[prod_short](includes/prod_short.md)] enables companies to manage their business, including finance, manufacturing, sales, shipping, project management, services, and more.
 Companies can easily add functionality that is relevant to the region of operation, and that is customised to support even highly specialised industries. [!INCLUDE[prod_short](includes/prod_short.md)] is fast to implement, easy to configure, and simplicity guides innovations in product design, development, implementation, and usability.

 If you already have [!INCLUDE[prod_short](includes/prod_short.md)], then sign in at [https://businesscentral.dynamics.com](https://businesscentral.dynamics.com).
 Otherwise, [get the overview](https://dynamics.microsoft.com/business-central/overview/), [take the guided tour](https://dynamics.microsoft.com/en-us/guidedtour/dynamics/business-central/1/1), and then [learn how to start a free trial](trial-signup.md).
-Check out the [quick start articles](quick-start-business-central.md) to help you get to know [!INCLUDE [prod_short](includes/prod_short.md)].
+Check out the [quickstart articles](quick-start-business-central.md) to help you get to know [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information about onboarding to [!INCLUDE[prod_short](includes/prod_short.md)], see [Get Ready for Doing Business](ui-get-ready-business.md).

 > [!TIP]
 > Did you land here from inside [!INCLUDE [prod_short](includes/prod_short.md)]?
 If you are not sure where to find what you are looking for, you can **filter by titles** in the navigation pane to the left, or you can use the **Search** field at the top of the browser window.